TylerPachal/sangria-website/getting-started.md

       resolve = _.value.url)))
 ```

 This is the most common way to define the GraphQL schema with Sangria.
-An `ObjectType` allows you to specify name, description
+An `ObjectType` allows you to specify a name, description
 and a list of fields that describes the `Picture` type.
-We also have defined this GraphQL type in terms of our, previously defined, `Picture`
+We have also defined this GraphQL type in terms of our, previously defined, `Picture`
 case class.
 In order to identify what every GraphQL field should return during the query execution, we have provided a `resolve` function for
-every field. `resolve` function plays quite an important role since this is the place where you can define your own business logic.
+every field.
+The `resolve` function plays quite an important role since this is the place where you can define your own business logic.
 In this simple example we just use the context `value` (which would be of type `Product`) and extract specific property value from it.
 But we can also perform more complex logic in this function, even access the data storage as we will see in the later example.